• Abdominal pain after a double mastectomy leads to metastatic pancreatic cancer diagnosis

 A New Cancer Diagnosis

 On Dec.
-24th, I met with Dr. Joseph Ruggiero of Weill Cornell Medical Center in New York.
+24th, I met with Dr. Joseph Ruggiero of Weill Cornell Medicine in New York.
 He said I was a candidate for FOLFIRINOX, a chemotherapy combination often chosen for people with the BRCA2 mutation.
 After considering other options I decided to go with the FOLFIRINOX.